muff1nman/cs400/FinalReview/part2questions.md

     -
 14. Strictly speaking, what is the difference between a procedure and a function?
+    - A function resembles a mathematical function and ideally has no side-effects and exibits referential transparency.
+A procedure on the other hand is more similar to a sub-program and may not guarentee referential transparency.
 15. What is meant by “pass-by-value”?
 What are the advantages and disadvantages?
+    - pass-by-value means that before a function call, a duplicate copy of the value is made to be passed into the function rather than just a pointer or reference to a memory location being passed.

+    - The advantages are that it is safer, because the callee function's copy will not get modified.
+Also, it is easier to work with from a programmers perpective.
+    - The disadvantages are that it can be slower because the entire value has to be copied which can be slow especially for large objects.
+ANYTHING ELSE?
+    - CHECK
 16. In C, the statement printf(“%f”, x); works the same way regardless of whether x is a float or a double.
 Why?
+    - It treats both as a double and is able to coerce any float values to doubles as this is a widening operation and there is no loss of data.
 17. In C, parameters are always passed by value.
 Yet the concept of “pass-by-reference” is generally used to describe how arrays and strings are passed to a function.
 Resolve the apparent discrepancy in terms of the difference between semantics and how semantics are implemented.
+    - It is true that every function call is pass-by-value, yet strings and arrays are not passed in as their entire representation, rather a pointer to a starting memory location is passed which is still considered a "value" although in the function that pointer can be deferenced to get the full array or string.
 18. In C, when an array is passed to a function and the formal parameter is not declared merely as a pointer to the type of data stored in the array, the declaration must include the number of elements in each dimension except